truenas/documentation/content/SCALE/SCALEReleaseNotes.md

 These are some of the major changes:

 * Drive count optimizations: SCALE 23.10 has numerous back-end improvements to allow up to **1255** disks under management!
-* System service replacements: many system services that were built in to SCALE Bluefin have been rebuilt as optional TrueNAS SCALE Applications.
+* System service replacements: many system services that were built in to SCALE Bluefin have been rebuilt as optional TrueNAS SCALE applications.
   This gives users even more control over tuning SCALE to use only desired services and even more flexibility with updating these services.
   These services are no longer available from **System Settings > Services** but do have an equivalent application (noted in `()`) available from **Apps**:
   * Dynamic DNS (**[ddns-updater]({{< relref "ddns-updater.md" >}})**)